 Parks and Recreation Facilities Assessment

-The City is conducting a Facilities Assessment of its parks and recreation facilities to help develop a long-term plan for maintaining, renovating, and ultimately replacing facilities.
+The City conducted a Facilities Assessment of its parks and recreation facilities to help develop a long-term plan for maintaining, renovating, and ultimately replacing facilities.
 Over the past decade, the City completed several plans and studies on its parks and facilities.
-These plans and studies - along with site visits, discussions with staff, and public input - will be used to develop the assessment.
-The assessment will document existing conditions, project anticipated life cycles, and estimate replacement costs.
-This information will then be used to determine how to fund long-term costs.
+These plans and studies - along with site visits, discussions with staff, and public input - were used to develop the assessment.
+The assessment documented existing conditions, project anticipated life cycles, and estimate replacement costs.
+This information is being used to determine how to fund long-term costs.